baskren/Forms9Patch/Forms9Patch/Forms9Patch.DocFX/index.md

 - OS Info Service: What is the version of the device's operating system?
 - Clipboard: Copy/paste text, HTML text, and multiple objects (they can be of the same or different MIME types) within your app or to other apps.
 - Inter-app Data Sharing: Notice how some apps have a **Share** icon that presents a list of applications (and, on iOS services - like **Print**) to share data?
-- HtmlToPng: Need a png of some HTML?
+- ToPngService: Need a png of some HTML?
+How about the contents of a WebView?
+- ToPdfService: Better yet, how about a PDF from some HTML or the content of a WebView?
+- PrintService: Wait - how about *printing* some HTML or the content of a WebView?
 - DiskSize: How much space is in your app's sandbox?
 How much is free?
 How much is used?
 - EntryClearButtonEffect: want a clear button added to your Entry element?
 - EmbeddedResourceFortEffect: use embedded resource fonts with Xamarin text elements;